-Payroll documents, leave statements and benefits information can be accessed through the MyUW portal.
+Payroll documents, leave statements and benefits enrollments can be accessed through the MyUW portal.

 In the tabs below payroll information including the payroll schedule, taxes and deduction schedule can be accessed.

 Earnings, Tax, Leave, and Benefit Statements

 All employees have access to their earnings, tax, leave, and benefits statements through the MyUW portal.
 Earnings statements are available on the pay date and will remain on the portal for 24 months.
 For help with accessing your earnings statements in the MyUW Portal review Earnings Statement Help web page.